oscc-i3t2/Guides-and-References/README.md

 # Guides-and-References
-Guides for Tinkering and Hacking your way through your Development life
+This Repo exists as a Guide for Tinkering and Hacking your way through your Development life.

+# Thinking how to contribute??

+--Fork it

+--Add Program to respective folder in language of your choice

+--Create a Pull Request(PR)

+--We'll analyse and merge your PR.

 ## Python
 - [Python Learning path](https://realpython.com/learning-paths/)